The House Always Wins.

 Tap card ranks as they're dealt.
 Running count, true count, and deck penetration update instantly.

-Dynamic edge % driven by true count, table rules, and deck count — calibrated from Wizard of Odds rule-variation deltas.
+Real-time blackjack edge % driven by your true count, table rules, and deck configuration — calibrated from Wizard of Odds rule-variation data.

-Hard totals, soft totals, and pair splits — rule-aware and count-based deviation cells marked with ✱.
+Complete basic strategy for hard totals, soft totals, and pair splits — rule-aware and fully updated with count deviation cells marked ✱.

 Table Rules Configuration